SHWAN108/National-IDs-and-Passports-system/README.md

 # System for citizens' National IDs and Passports

 ## Description about the project
 National IDs and Passports System It is a system for the citizens, which uses this system to facilitate the work of the citizen related to national id and passport.
-This System has two users (Citizens, Government), both of them have its functionality.
-Government there is employee or administration, administration can access the system and see the things that the employ can’t and they can check on every applicant that has applied to the system, while the employee can just fill the information of the applicants into the system.
-The user can check their information in the system.
+This System has two users (Employee, Administrator), both of them have its functionality.
+Administration can access the system and see the things that the employ can’t and they can check on every applicant that has applied to the system, while the employee can just fill the information of the applicants into the system.

  ## Goals
   1. streamline transaction